mhauken/cssToggle/README.md

 ## position
-Sets the position of the toggled class during the during showing and hiding animation.
+Sets the position of the toggled element during the during showing and hiding animation.
-_Default is position:relative when showing and position:absolute when hiding_
+_Default is position:static when showing and position:absolute when hiding_

 Values that can be chosen:
 * static